cartigli/vault/xsorted()/II Python/IV ML/V Linear Network, Tensors/IV Tensore Notation Ext..md

 model = tf.keras.Sequential([ # tf = tensor flow ; keras
 							tf.keras.layers.Dense(output_size)
-							]) # this completes the definition of our model
+							]) # this completes the definition of our model ^ This was our previous initialization of the model.
--
-					^ this was our previous initialization of the model.
 We initialized our weights with random variables between two points using the NumPy's random.uniform() fx in another portion of the code , but we can consolidate our model's definitions and initializations

 *Instead of the sole argument of output size being passed to the model , we can add arguments for weight and bias initialization , using the same methodology as before.
 	Also, weights are referred to as **kernels** in this context*